 Watkins' passion is historical research when she's not busy running programs or teaching classes at the Aztec Public Library or serving on the Aztec Museum's board of directors.

 Her priority for the society is to reach out to people near and far to share their stories, before it's too late.

 "My goal is to bring to light what the society does and help people conduct their own research, whether they need help with genealogy or finding property records," Watkins said.
-"We are an older group of many historians and

 As part of that effort, Watkins is using technology to document people's family history and past memories.
 Interested people can bring or send in handwritten letters, photographs or stop by the library or society to record stories or memories they would like to have preserved.